 The music is well done with a good variety of 26 tracks.
 These cover quite a few different situations and fit well into the scenes.
 I really enjoyed the voicing too.
 The named characters other than the main character are all voiced and fit the characters.

-The options are fairly robust, with individual volume controls per character, options surrounding animations, dialogue and more.
+The options are fairly robust too, with individual volume controls per character, options surrounding animations, dialogue and more.
 There are Steam achievements too for those who own the game on Steam.

-I would personally recommend Sankaku Renai: Love Triangle Trouble to experienced visual novel fans who enjoy games with less focus on story, but more on characters and comedy.
+I would recommend Sankaku Renai: Love Triangle Trouble to experienced visual novel fans who enjoy games with less focus on story, but more on characters and comedy.
 All of the characters are likable, all of the routes are interesting and production values are high all around.
+It definitely leans on the anime tropes and references though, so people new to the genre may not find it as enjoyable.